Two-stage Estimation for Causal Inference Involving a Semi-continuous Exposure: A Framework for Two-stage Estimation

-While attractive in its simplicity, the regression adjustment strategy in Section~\ref{sec2.4} hinges on the correct specification of both propensity score models.
-This reliance on joint specification motivates a two-stage formulation that separates estimation of the dose–response from the contrast between exposure and no exposure at a reference dose.
-In Stage~I we estimate the causal dose–response effect among exposed individuals, and in Stage~II we estimate the effect of exposure at a reference dose.
-We use PS regression adjustment in Stage~I, and PS regression adjustment, IPW, or AIPW in Stage~II, and derive the corresponding estimating equations and asymptotic properties.
+Regression adjustment hinges on the correct specification of both PS models, motivating us to develop a two-stage formulation that separates estimation of the dose–response from the contrast between exposure and no exposure at a reference dose.
+In Stage~I we estimate the causal dose–response effect among exposed individuals and in Stage~II we estimate the causal effect of exposure at the reference dose compared to no exposure.
+We use PS regression adjustment in Stage~I, and in Stage II use PS regression adjustment, inverse probability weighted estimating equations, or augmented inverse probability weighted estimating equations, and derive the corresponding estimating equations, and present asymptotic properties.